 In this scenario, the reason why you haven’t received anything as of yet is that the DWP don’t yet have any information as to who your energy supplier is.
-As such, a simple phone call or letter should suffice to get your information updated and have your application processed.
-This letter should arrive by December at the latest.
-The application period for 2020/21 will open on 12 October 2020 and close on 28 February 2021.
+As such, you will need to call a helpline by 28 February 2022 to confirm your information and have your application processed.

 If you are part of the broader group, your supplier should have an online application form on their website.
 If you’d prefer a paper application form you can contact your supplier directly.
 The criteria may vary from one supplier to another.